centrahq/api-documentation/pages/04.guides/07.pos-integration/docs.md

 ### Prerequisites

 To implement a PoS integration using the Order API, you need access to Centra with a configured Order API endpoint.
-Please note that you would need to authorise with the secret key configured in the Centra Order API settings.
+Please note that you would need to authorize with the secret key configured in the Centra Order API settings.

 [notice-box=alert]
 Warning: Never use the integration you build towards a production Centra environment before it is thoroughly tested and verified to be working as intended!